aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-ACCOUNT-CONFIG.md

 2. If the test is successful, the message `Successfully performed SearchProducts action as arn:aws:iam::AWS Account:role/SnowEndUser` is returned.
 ![snow-acc-config-8](/labs/end-to-end-it-lifecycle-management/resources/snow-acc-config-8.png)
 3. An unsuccessful test returns the message `Error using account…`
-4. Given the preceding setup, `Abel Tuter` can now order products from AWS Service Catalog in ServiceNow.
+4. Given the preceding setup, `SCEndUser01` can now order products from AWS Service Catalog in ServiceNow.

 [Next: Provisioning AWS Services using ServiceNow >>](/labs/end-to-end-it-lifecycle-management/resources/README-SNOW-PROVISIONING.md)